-If you’re planning a plant-based diet or meat-free days this year, you’re not alone.
+If you’re planning a plant-based diet or meat-free days this year, you’ve got plenty of company.

 There are many reasons to choose a plant-based diet: health, environmental concerns, even cost savings.
 But whether you’re thinking about transitioning your family to plant-based cuisine exclusively or just a few days a week, you might be wondering if there’s anything special you need to consider for your youngest eaters.